orf/django-docker-box/README.md

 Clone this repository somewhere.
 Also make sure you have docker and docker-compose installed.

-Ensure that the `DJANGO_PATH` variable is correct.
-You can either customize the variable:
+Ensure that the `DJANGO_PATH` variable is correct:

 `export DJANGO_PATH=~/projects/django/`

-Or create a symbolic link to `django` inside this source:

-`ln -s [path to django] [django docker box path]/django`

-If you see an error like `ERROR: Named volume "django:/django:rw" is used in service "sqlite" but no declaration was found in the volumes section.` then your `DJANGO_PATH` is incorrect.
-Make sure it starts with a `./` or a `/`
+If you see a docker-compose warning about it not being defined followed by an error ensure that is defined in the shell you are using.

+You can now either download the latest image used on the CI servers with the dependencies pre-installed:

+`docker-compose pull sqlite`

+Or build it yourself:

+`docker-compose build sqlite`

-Afterwards, simply run:
+Then simply run:

 `docker-compose run --rm sqlite`

 All arguments are passed to `runtests.py`.
 Before they are run all specific dependencies are installed (and cached across runs).

 ### Different databases